 In analysing men’s weight-related talk our paper has elucidated three main interconnected themes, which (partially) shielded men’s embodied identities in fat-phobic environments.
 This, we would add, is at a time when some public health representatives and policy advisors are calling for more stigma as a legitimate intervention in supposedly fat nations.
 First, we explored how men resisted discrediting constructions of fat as abject and feminising through counter-constructions of masculine ‘bigness’ and invulnerability to weight-concerns.
 Second, we noted how men’s more affirmative self-definitions - which often required the tactical elision of (valued) muscular versus (obscene) adipose bulk - remained precarious given the cross-cutting of weight-prejudice with other inequalities (e.g. ethnicity, class and sexuality).
 Such inequalities position non-white/working-class/gay men as always-already problematic in a society where any ‘fat’ person is deemed pathological and a ‘failed’ neo-liberal citizen.
 Third, we considered how, in the context of this hostile discursive field, only-ever-precariously defended ‘big’ or ‘fat’ masculinities were buttressed by ‘gender in/equality talk’.
-Here interviewees ‘did’ masculinity by differentiating their own and/or other men’s weight-related concerns and practices from those of women who were deemed more vulnerable in visually-oriented culture from girlhood onwards.
+Here interviewees ‘did’ masculinity by differentiating their own and/or other men’s weight-related concerns and practices from those of women who were deemed more vulnerable in a visually-oriented culture from girlhood onwards.
 Indeed, men often narrated an unhappy picture consisting of dissatisfied or even deeply troubled women who were preoccupied with their weight and looks, albeit against a backdrop where many ‘big fellas’ also talked about their own vulnerabilities and the corrosiveness of the aesthetic (Monaghan and Hardey 2011).
 Here the masculinities of ‘big’, ‘fat’ and/or ‘dieting’ men were defended by employing quasi-feminist critiques of cultural norms, practices and industries and/or voicing patriarchal gender-stereotyping accounts of an alleged weight- and appearance-focused ‘female nature’.
 In short, men underscored the (culturally enforced and/or ‘naturally’ psychological) gendered inequalities of body ‘ideals’ and weight concerns, rendering the public issue of obesity and associated private body troubles generally ‘worse’ for women and girls.
 In the discursive field of peremptory and supposedly democratic obesity rhetoric, the masculinities laid siege to in this symbolically violent war were both attacked and defended on the more-than-familiar battle lines already drawn between and within the genders.

 Acknowledgements